zoometh/neonet/README.md

 | bda      | Bortal Fakher  | L-240A   | 6930   | 200   | Mésolithique 1 | Capsien typique | MM     | 8.176087 | 34.35480|
 | bda      | Relilaï (B)    | Gif-1714 | 7760   | 180   | Mésolithique 1 | Capsien typique | MM     | 7.694694 | 35.04480|

-Where the column 'Period' is the NeoNet one (all fields have been renamed to be parsed with the Neonet functions)

 The `neo_map_dbs()` function uses the [ref_table_per.xlsx](https://github.com/zoometh/neonet/blob/main/doc/ref_table_per.xlsx) as a reference table to map dates coming from the c14bazAAR get functions to the Neonet format (particularly the c14bazAAR `db_period` and `db_culture`)